-- New data from ongoing and upcoming sampling programs; - Updates to assumptions used in estimating diamond carat content, including bulk density, pipe geometry and dimension, and grade interpolation method; - Geological interpretation of internal kimberlite units and/or domain boundaries; - Changes to mine design and/or planning parameters; - Unforeseen mine geotechnical and/or hydrological conditions; - Depletion due to mining or sampling; - Further improvement, or deterioration, of process plant recovery; - External influences on operating and sustaining capital costs, including without being limited to, energy costs and escalation; - Diamond price and valuation assumptions; - Foreign exchange rates, especially Canadian dollars versus United States dollars; - Variations to the permitting, operating or social licence regime assumptions, in particular if permitting parameters are modified by regulatory authorities during permit renewals.
+- New data from ongoing and upcoming sampling programs; - Updates to assumptions used in estimating diamond carat content, including bulk density, pipe geometry and dimension, and grade interpolation method; - Geological interpretation of internal kimberlite units and/or domain boundaries; - Changes to mine design and/or planning parameters; - Unforeseen mine geotechnical and/or hydrological conditions; - Depletion due to mining or sampling; - Further improvement, or deterioration, of process plant recovery; - External influences on operating and sustaining capital costs, including without being limited to, energy costs and escalation; - Diamond price and valuation assumptions; - Foreign exchange rates, especially Canadian versus US; - Variations to the permitting, operating or social licence regime assumptions, in particular if permitting parameters are modified by regulatory authorities during permit renewals.

 The mining strategy for the Renard Diamond Mine is to extract the near surface portions of the kimberlite orebodies by open pit mining methods and to recover the extensions at depth using the underground BHS method.
 The selection of this underground mining method is the result of a trade-off study that was conducted to determine the best method for the project.
 The fact that the orebody can be mined by underground mining methods affects the optimum open pit size and is a trade-off of profit from mining by open pit versus underground mining techniques.
+See "Recent Development - Mining Method" for modifications to the underground mining method used at the Renard Diamond Mine".